Burbon13/Prolog-Cati/README.md

 ## Outcomes

-- I have gained a better understanding of how Prolog works (backtracing, cuts, etc.).
+- I have gained a better understanding of how Prolog works (backtracking, cuts, etc.).
 - I have managed to develop a declarative programming mindset.